lerina/lerina.github.io/html/code/rust-wasm/002_console_log.md

 Note:

-Since `use web_sys::console;` brings into scope console from the web-sys crate we need to declare it in our Cargo dependencies
+Since `use web_sys::console;` brings into scope console from the web-sys crate we need to declare it in our Cargo dependencies.

 ```toml
 ...